Singularities of Lagrangian Immersions and its Applications in Lagrangian Floer Theory: Immersion of the bisingular set

 According to Equation $(\ref{equ:5.8})$,

 Therefore

 Combine this with Equation (\ref{equ:5.2}), the theorem is proved. \end{proof}

-In the above proof, first the Weinstein tubular neighbourhood theorem is applied to get an extension $G:T_\varepsilon^*\mathbb R^2\rightarrow\R^2_+\times\R^2_-$ of $g$ as in Diagram (\ref{diag:2}).
-Then we find a smooth function $h:\R^2\rightarrow\R$ to get a homotopy $g^t$ starting at $g$ as in Equation (\ref{equ:5.10}) such that the conclusions of Theorem \ref{thm:locim} are satisfied.
-Let $U$ be a neighbourhood in $\R^2$ and $\delta$ be a positive real number as in Theorem \ref{thm:locim}.
+In the above proof, first the Weinstein tubular neighbourhood theorem is applied to get an extension {$G:T_\varepsilon^*\mathbb R^2|_D\rightarrow\R^2_+\times\R^2_-$ of $g|_D$ as in Diagram (\ref{diag:2}).
+Then we find a smooth function $h:D\rightarrow\R$ compactly supported around the origin to get a homotopy $g^t$ starting at $g$ as in Equation (\ref{equ:5.10}) such that the conclusions of Theorem \ref{thm:locim} are satisfied.} Let $U$ be a neighbourhood in {$D\subset\R^2$} and $\delta$ be a positive real number as in Theorem \ref{thm:locim}.

 \begin{defn} Call the triple $(U,h,\delta)$ given above {\bf perturbation data of second type}. \end{defn}

 The next theorem corresponds to the global case.

 \begin{them} Assume $F$, $F_1$, $F_2$ are closed surfaces.
 Equip $F_1$, $F_2$, $F_1\times F_2$ with symplectic forms $\omega_1$, $\omega_2$, $\omega_1\times(-\omega_2)$ respectively.
 Let $g=(g_1,g_2):F\rightarrow F_1\times F_2$ be a Lagrangian immersion between closed surfaces.
 Suppose $g$ has transverse bisingular points only.
 Then there is a number $\delta>0$ and an isotopy of Lagrangian immersions